 Find the type of project you are doing from the list below and review the minimum requirements for project acceptance.
-Make sure that the information described in the requirements list is included in the Research Plan attachment of your application.
+Make sure that the information described in the requirements list is included in the Research Plan.
+Detailed research plans are at https://science-fair.org/rules-and-registration/forms/